Viewer Rating

 The movie does not contain any action or adventure elements.

-The film is a faithful adaptation of Charles Dickens's novella "A Christmas Carol."
-All major characters, including Ebenezer Scrooge, Bob Cratchit, and the three Ghosts, retain their established genders from the source material.
+The film is an adaptation of Charles Dickens's 'A Christmas Carol.'
+All major characters, including Ebenezer Scrooge, Bob Cratchit, and the Ghosts of Christmas Present and Yet to Come, maintain their established genders from the source material.
+The Ghost of Christmas Past, while portrayed by a female actress, has an ambiguous gender description in the original novel, thus not constituting a gender swap.

 The 1970 film "Scrooge" is an adaptation of Charles Dickens's "A Christmas Carol."
 All major characters, originally depicted or widely understood as white in the source material, are portrayed by white actors in this film.
 There are no instances of a character's race being changed from the established canon.